karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

 # Find & analyze popular stocks on reddit using Python

-This notebook ranks finds the most popular stocks (tickers) on any reddit discussion
+This notebook finds the most popular stocks (tickers) on any reddit discussion

 Similar to www.wsbdaily.com but wsbdaily.com analyzes last 24 hours, this code analyzes user-specified number of hours.
 (Example: last 8 hours, last 6 hours and so on)